csucdsi/DataFest/content/schedule.md

     - Fri 3-29 1-2pm: Using SAP Lumeria for Data Visualization (Glenn 304)

-# Team Forming Event (Thu 3/28/19 6-7:30pm)
+# Team Forming Event
-* Still looking for group?
+Still looking for group?
 Join us for pizza, to get to know each other, and form teams.

+* Thu 3/28/19
+* 6-7:30pm
-* Location TBD, but very likely Sylvesters Cafe.
+* Sylvesters Cafe

 # Get set..
 All events are @ Chico State Campus